-Anthropology is a vital and growing field, with a growing number of undergraduate anthropology majors.
+Anthropology is a vital field that connects human biology, society, language, and material culture.
 Working closely with anthropology professors, Hartwick Anthropology students do innovative research and internships in preparation for a wide range of careers.
 Anthropology at Hartwick helps students learn how to think, how to apply their knowledge, and how to make an impact on the world.

 Exciting Student Outcomes

 Hartwick anthropology students complete research and internships and are well-prepared for employment or graduate school.

 Micro Aggression in South Africa

 Noelani Browne ’17

 Collections and Exhibitions Assistant, Yager Museum